 Visitors who are willing to travel a little further outside of the city will enjoy the Yamatokoriyama area.
 This area is only a short distance from sights such as Yakushiji and can be combined with them in a day trip.

 The area is known for the spectacular Koriyama Castle .
-This castle is famous for its peaceful garden and its protective wall, which features stones from a variety of sources including religious icons.
-The resulting defensive structure serves as a powerful reminder of Japan's military past.
+This castle is famous for its peaceful garden and its stone wall, which features stones from a variety of sources.
+The defensive structure serves as a powerful reminder of Japan's military past.

 Yamatokoriyama is the center of the Japanese goldfish industry, and there is even a Goldfish Museum.

 People looking to experience the more natural side of Nara should head to Kuragari-toge which combines a satisfying hike with deep history.
-This can be combined with a cultural experience at the nearby Hozanji Temple, which is home to an unusual Hindu-inspired elephant entity.
+This can be combined with a cultural experience at the nearby Hozanji Temple.

 Whether you want to take your time with each location or see as much as possible in a day, Nara City is a great base for your adventures.